Site icon Outdoor Gearzine

 Reference price (tax included) 6,048 yen 4,752 yen 7,344 yen 8,424 yen 7,128 yen

-This is △ Heat retention, not completely waterproof Storage capacity, weight Easy to get stuffy, heat retention, palm protection Weight, operability, storage, easy to store, easy to stuff Weight, storage capacity, and easy to get stuffy
+Here is △ Insulating, not completely waterproof Storage and weight Easy to get sweaty, warmth retention, palm protection Weight, operability, storage, ease of getting sweaty Weight, storage, and tendency to get stuffy

 weight ★★★★☆ ★★☆☆☆ ★★★★★ ★☆☆☆☆ ★☆☆☆☆